SidneyHollingsworth/kickstarter-analysis/README.md

 Difficulties encountered when performing my analysis included human error, namely typos in my excel formulas, and having to convert provided Unix Timestamp to a data type more manageable.

-- Human error was overcome by very carefully reviewing all formulas. [add human error example of accidentally selected wrong column than intended and took me an hour to debug.]
+- Human error was overcome by very carefully reviewing all formulas.
+I had accidentally selected the wrong column when calculating a `=COUNTIF()` formula.
+It took me an about 30min to catch my mistake.
 - To convert Unix Timestamp, I used `=(((J2/60)/60)/24)+DATE(1970,1,1)`.

 ### Dataset limitations